masternodeh/0-docs/docs/sd/servicedesk-info.md

 ### Scope of the ticketing system

-* Users register themselves their stuck issue in the ticketing system
+* User register themselves their stuck issue in the ticketing system
 * Community mods checks the data of new tickets and validate that they can be communicated to the dev team (= ticket escalation)
 * Automatic notifications
   * Mods: New tickets created are notified in a specific TG channel